vmware-archive/kube-prod-runtime/docs/workflow.md

 ## Advanced workflow

 The advanced workflow allows for greater control and customisation than the basic workflow, but involves several steps to get BKPR deployed to an existing Kubernetes cluster.

+Use the advanced workflow if:

+* An operator for a Kubernetes cluster that has existing DNS or authentication infrastructure already in place
+* Other cases where the basic workflow is not suitable

 We will use `kubeprod` and `kubecfg` to manage the BKPR lifecycle. `kubeprod` is part of BKPR and [`kubecfg`](https://github.com/ksonnet/kubecfg) is a tool for managing Kubernetes resources as code. `kubecfg` uses [jsonnet](https://jsonnet.org) to describe infrastructure based on templates. `kubeprod` is used to deploy BKPR into an existing Kubernetes cluster and `kubecfg` to show the differences between the running (live) configuration and the local configuration (e.g. your Git client).